 All of this is how you can create ads for Instagram using Ads Manager.
 Pretty cool, huh?

-Still a little unsure about Instagram Ads?
+Still a little unsure about Instagram Ads, Instagram Captions?
 No worries.
-We have created tons of other self-help guides so as to help you with the same.
+We have created many other self-help guides to help you with the same.

 We hope this guide was helpful to you.
 Please let us know if you still have any questions or queries.